 COURSE AUDIENCE

-The course was targeted towards a wider audience coming from different backgrounds.
+The course was targeted towards a wide audience coming from different backgrounds.
 As shown in Fig. 2, we found that the student distribution ranged from Informatics, Computer Science, Data Science, Engineering, Information and Library Science, to Industry with diverse knowledge and background about the subject matter and in general of the field.

 Survey

-At the beginning of the class, we did a survey about the course to understand students’ background and expectations.
-The course offered to the five different programs therefore collecting survey data is necessary to estimate students’ level.
-Fig.s 2, 3, and 4 show that this course needs to explore several Hadoop-oriented technologies in dealing with Big Data
+At the beginning of the class, we performed a survey about the course to understand students’ background and expectations.
+The course is offered to the five different programs and therefore collecting survey data is necessary to estimate students’ level.
+Figs 2, 3, and 4 show that this course needs to explore several Hadoop-oriented technologies in dealing with Big Data

-on Cloud Computing but minimum depth of fields is desired as most students expressed their lack of experiences on new technologies which is reasonable in their first year of programs.
-We also observed that students eager to have a wide range of knowledge and experiences about parallel computing with particular software such as Apache Hive, Spark, Pig and Lucene.
+on Cloud Computing but minimum depth of fields is desired as most students expressed their lack of experiences on new technologies which is reasonable in their first year of graduate study.
+We also observed that students were eager to have a wide range of knowledge and experiences about parallel computing with particular software such as Apache Hive, Spark, Pig and Lucene being of interest.

 Online Support for Learning

 Since the course is offered for a large number of online and residential students from different time zones and different professions, providing interactive support of course materials, especially about hands-on projects with code implementations is one of the challenging tasks for instructors.
 The web- based tool Piazza (http://piazza.com) is mainly used for the communication between instructors and students and among students and our statistics indicate that 84% of questions received responses within 61 minutes in average.
 Fig. 5 shows an overall activities on Piazza in enabling online collaboration of the class.
-Video conferencing tool Adobe Connect (now replaced by Zoom) is also provided over weekly class lab session and office hours to instruct how to complete course assignments with step-by-step tutorials and provide individual feedback.
+Video conferencing tool Adobe Connect (now replaced by Zoom) is also provided for weekly class lab session and office hours to instruct how to complete course assignments with step-by-step tutorials and provide individual feedback.
 Our experience indicates that these tools ensure ef- fective learning of students and productive course management for instructors.
 Fig. 6 is a sample screenshot that we captured during the normal video sessions.
 The chat window at the bottom allows us to have a public and one-to-one conversation among participants and the main window flips to either a presentation mode or screen sharing for lectures and tutorials.
 Also recordings for these sessions have been made for self- study in case that students need to re-visit materials covered in those sessions.

 Hands-on Experiences